telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/batch/haas_engine_shared_hadoop.md

 More details on Hive configuration can be found [here](http://cwiki.apache.org/confluence/display/Hive/GettingStarted#GettingStarted-ConfigurationManagementOverview).
 The same for [Oozie](http://oozie.apache.org/docs/4.2.0/AG_Install.html#Oozie_Configuration).

 The ssh server could be used with the default configuration.
 More relevant is the creation of an administrative Unix user with sudo permissions and creating a public-private key pair for that user; the public key must be installed.
-This user is required by the Cosmos GUI in order to run centain administration commands on the storage cluster.
+This user is required by the Cosmos GUI in order to run certain administration commands on the storage cluster.
 See annex A for more details about doing it.

 [Top](#top)